bashogry/plaid_hive/README.md

 ## Other Notes

-Ultimately, a hive file could be served at https://plaid.com/api/hive.json, in which case instantiating the hive would be as simple as teh following:
+Ultimately, a hive file could be served at https://plaid.com/api/hive.json, in which case instantiating the hive would be as simple as:

 ```python
 from beekeeper import API